-OSHA Georgia Certification
+OSHA Georgia Online Training

 When OSHA was established, not many government rules existed to protect U.S. workers from job site hazards.
 These days, there are many OSHA standards that keep the workforce safe in every state, including Georgia.

 But OSHA rules and regulations can be hard to grasp, especially when guidelines vary by state.
 To help you understand safety and health standards in Georgia, we're going to review OSHA's training recommendations, how to get your OSHA Georgia training and the importance of safety training.
 Because the fact is, Georgians in every industry are at risk for workplace illness and injury—especially those in construction.